mcvoid/mcvoid.github.io/content/docs/player-guide/classes/_index.md

  Armor & Weapons          | Clubs, maces, and all armor and shields Saving Throw Proficiency | Wisdom, Charisma
- Turn Undead              | Turn away undead within 30' Divine Casting           | Memorize 1 spell per slot Scroll Use               | Can cast scrolls from their spell list Smite                    | +1d8 to damage on attack action
+ Turn Undead              | Turn away undead within 30' Augury                   | Ask about the future, get the answer "weal" and/or "woe".
+ Divine Casting           | Memorize 1 spell per slot Scroll Use               | Can cast scrolls from their spell list Smite                    | +1d8 to damage on attack action